n1ckfg/PiMocapUnity/README.txt

 https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=18207

 TOOLS
-Use PiMocapTester to send local test OSC messages to PiMocap without RPis running PiMocapCam.
+Use PiMocapTester to send local test OSC messages to PiMocapUnity without RPis running PiMocapCam.

 Use PiMocapViewer to see input from RPis running PiMocapCam.